OpenCPSL/MQTT-to-InfluxDB/README.md

 |"InfluxDB_port": "8086",|                Port of InfluxDB. |
 |"InfluxDB_database": "MySensors",|       InfluxDB Database Name. |
 |"storeChangesOnly": true|                Only write to database when values have changed. |

+Sometimes it is desirable to change the names of sensors before they are written to the database.
+This is useful if sensors have been replace, or have been relocated.
+To do this, add lines to `stationNames.json`, in the format of:

+`"originalName": "newName"`

+Where `originalName` is the name incoming from the MQTT Broker, and `newName` is the name which will be written to InfluxDB (measurement name).

+## Notes

+Note that it is not possible to change the format of a measurement name in InfluxDB once the measurement name has been created.
+For example, is a sensor which only reports temperate has been written to a measurement named `TempA`, and the sensor is replaced with one that measures temperature and humidity, InfluxDB will not accept the new values into the `TempA` measurement.
+A new measurement name will need to be used.